Female education in STEM: Individual level

 The question of whether there are differences in cognitive ability between men and women has long been a topic of debate among researchers and scholars.
 Some studies have found no differences in the neural mechanism of learning based on sex.

 Loss of interest has been the major reason cited for girls opting out of STEM.
-However, some have stated that this choice is influenced heavily by the socialization process and stereotyped ideas about gender roles, including stereotypes about gender and STEM.
-Gender stereotypes that communicate the idea that STEM studies and careers are male domains can negatively affect girls’ interest, engagement, and achievement in STEM and discourage them from pursuing STEM careers.
+However, some have stated that this choice is influenced heavily by the socialisation process and stereotyped ideas about gender roles, including stereotypes about gender and STEM.
+Gender stereotypes that communicate the idea that STEM studies and careers are male domains can negatively affect girls' interest, engagement, and achievement in STEM and discourage them from pursuing STEM careers.
 Girls who assimilate such stereotypes have lower levels of self-efficacy and confidence in their ability than boys.
 Self-efficacy affects both STEM education outcomes and aspirations for STEM careers to a considerable extent.
 In recent years, more women have been majoring in STEM, although we still continue to witness vast imbalances between men and women studying math, engineering, or science.

 Family and peer level

-Parents, including their beliefs and expectations, play an important role in shaping girls’ attitudes towards, and interest in, STEM studies.
+Parents, including their beliefs and expectations, play an important role in shaping girls' attitudes towards, and interest in, STEM studies.
 Parents with traditional beliefs about gender roles and who treat girls and boys unequally can reinforce stereotypes about gender and ability in STEM.
-Parents can also have a strong influence on girls' STEM participation and learning achievement through the family values, environment, experiences and encouragement that they provide.
+Parents can also have a strong influence on girls' STEM participation and learning achievement through the family values, environment, experiences, and encouragement that they provide.
 Some research finds that parents’ expectations, particularly the mother's expectations, have more influence on the higher education and career choices of girls than those of boys.
 Higher socio-economic status and parental educational qualifications are associated with higher scores in mathematics and science for both girls and boys.
-Girls’ science performance appears to be more strongly associated with mothers’ higher educational qualifications, and boys’ with their fathers’.
+Girls' science performance appears to be more strongly associated with mothers' higher educational qualifications, and boys' with their fathers'.
 Family members with STEM careers can also influence girls’ STEM engagement.
 The broader socio-cultural context of the family can also play a role.
-Factors such as ethnicity, the language used at home, immigrant status and family structure may also have an influence on girls’ participation and performance in STEM.
+Factors such as ethnicity, language used at home, immigrant status, and family structure may also have an influence on girls' participation and performance in STEM.
 Peers can also impact on girls’ motivation and feeling of belonging in STEM education.
-Influence of female peers is a significant predictor of girls’ interest and confidence in mathematics and science.
+Influence of female peers is a significant predictor of girls' interest and confidence in mathematics and science.